BesmaS/Projet-SiteDeREncontre/README.md

 Features
 Registration and Login: Users can register and log in to the application.
-Profile Management: Users can update their profile information and upload a profile picture.
 Search and Catalogue: Users can browse the profiles of other users.
 Subscription: Users can subscribe to free or premium plans.
 Messaging: Users can send and receive messages.